ctorgalson/bhjekyll/_posts/2014-09-29-version-control-your-dns.markdown

 It's just not quite as convenient.
-If you're a [Cloudflare][cloudflare] user&mdash;which means you'll be managing your DNS there&mdash;you can also export your DNS settings, though there's no convenient tool that I know of for interacting directly with the DNS zone files.
-So, if you're willing to manually download and override your files (see **Method 1: it's better than screenshots**, above), you've got a reasonably convenient way to back up and manage your DNS zone files.
+If you're a [Cloudflare][cloudflare] user&mdash;which means you'll be managing your DNS there&mdash;you can also export your DNS settings, though there's no convenient tool that I know of for interacting directly with the DNS zones via the command line.
+So, if you're willing to manually download and override your files (see *Method 1: it's better than screenshots*, above), you've got a reasonably convenient way to back up and manage your DNS zone files.

 [bindformat]: https://en.wikipedia.org/wiki/Zone_file
 [route53]:    https://aws.amazon.com/route53